 Note that computing the `lean' adjoint state only requires the base flow model ${f_\beta(X_t, t)}$ and no longer needs to use ${f_\theta(X_t, t)}$ as needed in either the basic adjoint matching objective (\cref{eq:bam}) or naive backpropagation through the denoising process.
 The resulting adjoint matching objective is

-where again $\mathbf X$ is sampled from the marginal preserving SDE in \cref{eq:mpsde}.
-Because the terms omitted in the `lean' adjoint state are zero at the optimum, and thus do not change the optimal solution for ${f_\theta}$.
+where again $\mathbf X$ is sampled from the marginal-preserving SDE in \cref{eq:mpsde}.
+The terms omitted in the `lean' adjoint state are zero at the optimum and therefore do not change the optimal solution for ${f_\theta}$.
 Thus, the optimal solution for the adjoint matching gives the correct tilt distribution.